drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-10

+_10-06 20:54_ No, they use it as a joke.
+It means that they think it could be that sex is a means to an end, but that they don't think that it is.
+Were we also supposed to laugh when Socrates said, "Others live to eat, but I eat to live."?

 _10-06 17:37_ Does men's use of "tool" to refer to their genitals suggest that they think sex is agentic?